applicaster/developer.applicaster.com/content/analytics-plugins-android/Analytic_plugin_in_Android_integration_application.md

 ## How to add analytic plugin in Android integration application:
 Applicaster supports a variety of analytics providers to which you can send your analytics data.
-All our analytics providers are handled via a “plugin” system.
+All our analytics providers are handled via a plugins system.

 The directions below outline how to add an analytic plugin to an Applicaster product or feature integrated into a non-Applicaster app: